qir-alliance/qat/docs/src/UserGuide/BuildingLibrary.md

 ### On Ubuntu 20.04

-Additionally to CMake, you will also require Clang in order to build Ubuntu 20.04.
+Additionally to CMake, you will also require Clang in order to build on Ubuntu 20.04.
 You can accomplish this by following the steps below:

 ```sh